 7. Upsell with Curated Looks

 Cross-selling is a sales technique that encourages customers to buy products that are related to the items they already plan on purchasing.
-Many online businesses cross-sell by showcasing a curated, branded selection of complementary items on their websites, mobile apps, and social media.
+Many online businesses cross-sell by showcasing a curated, branded selection of complementary items on their websites, mobile apps, and social media accounts.

-By far, the easiest way to merchandise these curated outfits is to use social video.
+By far, social video is the easiest way to sell these hand-picked outfits.
 Over half of consumers say they engage with their favorite brands through this medium.
 Considering social media’s vital role in the customer journey, this is a trend that will only continue to grow.

 Fit videos, Facebook and Instagram Stories, and Facebook Live Sales are all addictive, binge-worthy content customers enjoy.
 They’re not only fun, but they’re informative and convincing, giving them the confidence to buy more from you.

 You don’t have to do a complete overhaul on advertising or bring more customers through the door to boost your sales.
 Instead, you can use these methods to increase your current customers’ average order value.
-No other method will generate a higher profit per sale with much less complication, cost, and work.
+There is no other way to make more money per sale with much less work, cost, and hassle.